portlandcodeschool/jsi/_posts/00-01-03-modules.md

 console.log(process.argv);
 {% endhighlight %}

-We're on the right track, but when we run `mocha`, we don't have to run `node`, we simply run `mocha`.
+We're on the right track, but when we run `jasmine`, we don't have to run `node`, we simply run `jasmine`.
 Let's get that working:

 {% highlight bash %}
 mv weather.js weather